-Furthermore, the YUFA Trust Fund has contributed to the York University Association of Retired Faculty and Librarians (ARFL) Benefit Trust Fund, to help maintain medical benefits for retired members, and to other Faculty initiatives like renovations of the Senior Common Room at Glendon College and funding of the et al. Faculty & Graduate Student Lounge on Keele Campus.
+Furthermore, the YUFA Trust Fund has contributed to the York University Association of Retired Faculty and Librarians (ARFL) Benefit Trust Fund, to help maintain medical benefits for retired members, and to other Faculty initiatives like renovations of the Senior Common Room at Glendon College.